-To identify the most efficient and cost effective nonstructural plan, structure elevations and ringwalls were considered separately, as described in Section 3.10.
-For the initial array, nonstructural plans that included only structure elevations were used for comparison and screening of the initial array of alternatives.
-Ringwalls that were economically justified on their own, or incrementally justified, were added to the plan later in the planning process.
-Table 6 shows alternatives were used for initial screening.
+To identify the most efficient and cost effective nonstructural plan, structure elevations and temporary flood barriers were considered separately during initial plan formulation, as described in Section 3.10.
+Groupings of structure elevations were compared and used for the initial screening (Table 6).
+The number of structures varies for Alternative NS 2 due to one structure that was initially identified as within a temporary flood barrier, due to its location adjacent to other structures within the proposed barrier.
+Finally, temporary flood barriers that were economically justified on their own, or incrementally justified, were added to the plan later in the planning process during a last-add analysis.

-Table 6: Nonstructural alternatives.
+Table 6: Groupings of structure elevations by alternative.

-Nonstructural Alternatives Description Features Alternative NS 1 Structures at/below 10 percent WSEL (+4.5 feet NAVD88) Elevations only for structures with a MFE at or below the 10 percent WSEL of +4.5 feet NAVD88 1 structure elevation Alternative NS 2 Structures at/below 4 percent WSEL (+6.0 feet NAVD88) Elevations only for structures with a MFE at or below the 4 percent WSEL of +6.0 feet NAVD88 34 structure elevations Alternative NS 3 Structures at/below 1 percent WSEL (+8.2 feet NAVD88) Elevations only for structures with a MFE at or below the 1 percent WSEL +8.2 feet NAVD88 69 structure elevations one structure that was originally included within a ringwall is included in this plan

-WSEL = water surface elevation
+Nonstructural Alternatives Description Features Alternative NS 1 Structures at/below 10 percent WSEL (+4.5 feet NAVD88) Elevations only for structures with a MFE at or below the 10 percent WSEL of +4.5 feet NAVD88 one structure elevation Alternative NS 2 Structures at/below 4 percent WSEL (+6.0 feet NAVD88) Elevations only for structures with a MFE at or below the four percent WSEL of +6.0 feet NAVD88 34 structure elevations Alternative NS 3 Structures at/below 1 percent WSEL (+8.2 feet NAVD88) Elevations only for structures with a MFE at or below the one percent WSEL +8.2 feet NAVD88 69 structure elevations one structure that was originally included within a temporary flood barrier is included in this plan / WSEL = water surface elevation